Social Democratic Workers' Party of Germany: SAPD and SPD

 The competition between moderate and radical factions reached a boiling point when SDAP and Lassalle's ADAV finally merged to form a united front.
-In a convention at Gotha in 1875, the new fusion party was renamed the Socialist Workers' Party of Germany (German: Sozialistische Arbeiterpartei Deutschlands, SAPD).
+In a convention at Gotha in 1875, the new fusion party was renamed the Socialist Workers' Party of Germany (Note: Not to be confused with the Socialist Workers' Party of Germany (also SAPD) which existed from 1931 to 1945.)
+(German: Sozialistische Arbeiterpartei Deutschlands, SAPD).
 The resultant Gotha Program largely satisfied the conventioneers, but when Marx was asked for comment, he denounced the new policies in the scathing Critique of the Gotha Program (1875).

 Despite its relatively moderate stance, the SAPD organization was deemed subversive and officially banned by the German Empire under the Anti-Socialist Laws of 1878.
 Under proscription, the party's members continued to organize successfully.
 After the ban was lifted in 1890, it renamed itself the Social Democratic Party of Germany (Sozialdemokratische Partei Deutschlands, SPD) and surged at the polls.
 By the 1912 elections, the SPD, a direct descendant of the small SDAP, had become the largest party in Germany.